-- Continue or seek leasing opportunities until market conditions for transition are more favorable. - Review property and market conditions every 1-5 years for conditions and potential for transition. - Participate in City and County planning processes to ensure mission and objectives for state endowment land management are incorporated into comprehensive planning processes. - Work with local land use jurisdictions to assure endowment lands are appropriately zoned and understood. - Facilitated discussions with stakeholders to establish coordination and cooperation within constitutional limitations and mandate.
+- Continue or seek leasing opportunities until market conditions for transition are more favorable. - Review property and market conditions every 1-5 years for conditions and potential for transition. - Participate in City and County planning processes to ensure mission and objectives for state endowment land management are incorporated into comprehensive planning processes. - Work with local land use jurisdictions to assure endowment lands are appropriately zoned and understood. - In a manner consistent with the authority of the Land Board and the constitutional mandate for endowment lands, inform and communicate with stakeholders to identify opportunities to enhance long term returns.